shivannis/xandr-docs-public/xandr-docs/articles/invest/advertiser-video-analytics-report.md

 **Data retention period**

-Data in this report is retained for 420 days.
+Data in this report is retained for 420 days

 **Currency 2.0**